About Changing Your Address on Your Alaska Registration

 Alaska Name Change Checklist of Acceptable Documents

 This Alaska DMV name change document checklist includes acceptable documents to submit for a name change request.
 You must provide one or more of the following to verify your legal name change.
 Remember that multiple documents will be required if you have had several legal name changes throughout your life.

 - A marriage certificate

 - An official court order

 - A certified adoption decree, marriage decree, court order or divorce decree

-Download our guide for a comprehensive list of the documents you will need to submit.
+Download our guide for a list of the documents you may need to submit.

 All documents provided for Alaska name change purposes must be original, certified copies.
 Official documents usually bear a raised seal placed by the issuing agency.
 Alaska DMV cannot accept faxed, photocopied or digital copies of these documents.